Unity-Technologies/unity-cloud-asset-manager-for-blender/Documentation/technical-overview.md

 `UC_Category` class describes the add-on menu and sub-menu items.
 It provides labels for menu items and define what happens when clicked.

+### Login

+When `Unity Cloud`->`Login` menu is clicked, the add-on will try to perform login to Unity Asset Manager using Unity Cloud Python SDK.
+This functionality is defined in `LoginToCloudOperator` class.
+See [Blender Documentation.
+Operators](https://docs.blender.org/api/current/bpy.ops.html) for more information about custom operators in Blender.

+### Logout

+When `Unity Cloud`->`Logout` menu is clicked, the add-on will try to perform logout from Unity Asset Manager using Unity Cloud Python SDK.
+This functionality is defined in `LogoutFromCloudOperator` class.
+See [Blender Documentation.
+Operators](https://docs.blender.org/api/current/bpy.ops.html) for more information about custom operators in Blender.

 ### Add-on dialog

 When `Unity Cloud`->`Upload FBX to Asset Manager` menu is clicked, the `Upload FBX to Asset Manager` dialog opens.
 The UI and functionality of the dialog is defined by `ExportToCloudOperator` class.
 See [Blender Documentation.
 Operators](https://docs.blender.org/api/current/bpy.ops.html) for more information about custom operators in Blender.